rackerlabs/design-system/_component_design/breadcrumbs.md

 layout: component
 category: Components
 usage: >
-  Breadcrumbs are an inline visual representation of page relationships and hierarchy.
-They provide a user with visual reinforcement of the current location within the application hierarchy, and allow for quick movement up the hierarchy.
+  Breadcrumbs are a linear navigation scheme that shows the users' current location in a website or application.
+A user can click  breadcrumb elements to navigate up the site hierarchy to previously visited pages.
 preview-image: preview-images/breadcrumbs.svg
 status: stable
 resource: true
-last-modified: 2018-12-20
+last-modified: 2019-01-03
 helix-ui-css: true
 helix-ui-javascript: na
 pagelink: https://rackerlabs.github.io/helix-ui/components/breadcrumbs/